Why cervical cancer isn’t just an issue for women

 HPV and preventing cervical cancer

 For this reason from September 2019 everyone in either Year 8 or S1 in the UK is offered the Gardasil vaccine to protect them against 4 strains of HPV that are most associated with causing cancer.
+Gardasil 9 is now being rolled out as part of this programme too.
 MSM under 45 can also get vaccinated by the NHS at sexual health or HIV clinics.

 If you do not fit into either of these groups you can also get vaccinated privately against HPV.